kaleginiene/chat-application/README.md

 #### :mega: REST API for connection with the server.

+#### :tophat: For test API I've used https://jsonbin.io/api-reference.

 #### :eyeglasses: PropTypes for props validation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).